-Bainbridge Island Rowing offers rowing programs year-round to youth aged 14 to 19 and in grades 9 though 12.
-New rowers are currently accepted during any rowing season, and no prior rowing experience is needed.
-Rowing is an official Bainbridge High School (BHS) club sport in the Spring and open to any eligible BHS student.
-Out-of-district athletes are also welcome to participate.
+Bainbridge Island Rowing offers Juniors rowing programs year-round to young athletes aged 14 to 18 and in Grades 9 though 12.
+Introductory programs are offered to 8th Grade students in advance of their 9th Grade start.
+New rowers are accepted during any rowing season, and no prior rowing experience is required.

-Click the season name below for full details about each rowing season, including fees and schedules.
+Click below for more details about each rowing season, including all relevant fees, participation requirements and schedules.

 Team Selection Criteria

-Team selections will be based on some or all of the following criteria:
+Team selections are based on some or all of the following criteria:

 Information for Rowers and Parents

 BIR highly recommends that all Junior rowers and parents review the following resources prior to beginning a rowing program.